andys8/code-review-talk/README.md

 # Pull Request and Code Review

-- In general: Setup and CI
+- In general: Pull request setup and CI
 - Author: How to _create_ a pull request?
 - Reviewer: How to _review_ a pull request?

 ---

-# In General: Setup and CI (Continuous Integration)
+# Pull Request: Setup

 Opinionated, whatever works _best for the team_